P05 - Mars

 He is the only major Olympian who never assaulted a woman.

 Zeus raped.
 Poseidon raped.
 Apollo raped.
 Hermes raped.
 Dionysus raped.
-Ares, the god of bloodlust and carnage, the one all the other gods despised, and the one his own father called most hateful, did not.
+Ares — the god of bloodlust and carnage, the one all the other gods despised, the one his own father called most hateful — did not.
 His affairs were consensual.
 His children were not produced through violence.
 The most brutal god in the pantheon had a consistent record of sexual restraint that none of the more civilized Olympians could match.

 He also governs desire in its most direct form.
 Not Venus's strategic seduction, not the long game.
 The immediate move toward what is wanted.
 The body closing the distance.

-The shadow of Mars is not aggression - that is obvious and manageable.
+Not aggression — that is obvious and manageable.
 The shadow is the cowardice underneath the aggression.
 Ares fleeing to Olympus when Diomedes stabbed him.
 The bully who charges mortals from a position of total power but retreats the moment the odds equalize.
 The force that starts things and cannot finish them.
-The burn that goes out the moment it meets real resistance.